agnurva/DataSingularity/content/post/An-Introduction-to-Data-Visualization-part1.md

 ---
-title: "An Introduction to Data Visualization"
+title: "An Introduction to Data Visualization-Part 1"
 date: 2018-12-26T14:56:54+05:30
 image: "Intro_to_viz.jpg"
 tags: ["Data"]